SensesProject/land-use/src/assets/text/en.md

 +++ change 0

 In the no climate policy scenario, agricultural land (including dedicated @orange(bioenergy crops)) expands by about 600 Mha between 2005 and 2100 (corresponding to a relative increase of about 12%) at the cost of @blue(forests) and @purple(other natural land).
-The main driver for the expansion of agricultural land is increased @yellow(crop) and @green(livestock) production, and to some extent biomass production used as substitute for fossil fuel in the energy system.
+The main driver for the expansion of agricultural land is increased @yellow(crop) and @green(livestock) production and to some extent biomass production used as a substitute for fossil fuel in the energy system.

 +++ change 1

 The dynamics in the 1.5°C pathway differ in several aspects.
 First, land used for agricultural production declines to allow for large-scale @blue(afforestation) of about 700 Mha globally by 2100.
-At the same time, 750 Mha of land are dedicated to @orange(2nd generation bioenergy crop) production in 2100.
+At the same time, 750 Mha of land is dedicated to @orange(2nd generation bioenergy crop) production in 2100.
 Therefore, the area available for food production is substantially reduced in the 1.5°C pathway.

 +++ change 2

-Production of bioenergy in the @neon(1.5°C pathway) is about 4 times higher compared to the @red(no climate policy scenario) in 2100, and mostly used in combination with CCS in the energy system, which results in large-scale CDR of more than 10 Gt CO2 per year.
+Production of bioenergy in the @neon(1.5°C pathway) is about 4 times higher compared to the @red(no climate policy scenario) in 2100 and mostly used in combination with CCS in the energy system, which results in large-scale CDR of more than 10 Gt CO2 per year.

 +++ change 3